 - You can do this by resetting, but there are other things you can do first.
 Deregister your Apple TV 4K from the beta program.
-On you Apple TV, go to settings, then System and then Software Update.
+On your Apple TV, go to settings, then System, and then Software Update.

 - Click on Get Public Beta Updates or Get Beta Updates to turn off this feature.